samfromlv/gdrive-copy/PRIVACY_POLICY.md

 ## Update

-This Privacy Policy was last updated on: Sunday, December 3rd, 2017.
+This Privacy Policy was last updated on: January 22nd, 2022.

 Should we update, amend or make any changes to our privacy policy, those changes will be posted here.